TheanosLearning/Gears4PackStats/README.md

-# Gears 4 Pack Stats
+# Gears of War 4 Pack Stats
 ### A Chrome extension that tracks the cards you get while opening packs.

 ##